canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+### R1D68
+**Twitter:RD68. #rails #webdevelopment #fullstack #100DaysOfCode

+### R1D67
+**Twitter:RD67.
+Rails TDD course.
+Moving into model testing.
+Course uses 'shoulda matchers' gem, but still I am not able to make it work.
+TDD course is 4 years old @pluralsight, and it has been a challenge in itself to work with rails 5 and refactor many test configurations with new gem versions.
+FactoryBot used to be FactoryGirl!. #rails #webdevelopment #fullstack #100DaysOfCode

 ### R1D66

 **Twitter:RD66.
 Rails TDD course in full force.
 Focusing on controllers.
 I want to finish the course before requesting capstone.
 Getting deep into FactoryBot helpers.  #rails #webdevelopment #fullstack #100DaysOfCode